The myostatin gene in the EasyCare Breed

 By persisting with a double copy ram, all the flock will carry the gene within four or five years.

 It is worth emphasising that there are no disadvantages to introducing the myostatin gene.
-Any fear of lambing difficulties can be ignored, this is one element which we must retain at all costs and the presence of the gene has no effect on lambing ease.
+Any fear of lambing difficulties can't be ignored, this is one element which we must retain at all costs but science shows the presence of the gene has no effect on lambing ease.

 It is worth repeating that there are no negative effects to the gene and that you can proceed with confidence of a positive outcome for carcass improvement.
 The percentage of O grades will decrease significantly and R3Ls with some U's will dominate the grading sheets.